 1st Century AD

 Most of Britain was under the control of the Romans who, although they failed to completely occupy the land, reached as far north as central Scotland.
 They brought with them new building techniques and sophisticated weapons of war which would have been new uses for British timber.
-The forests at this time would have been mainly broadleaved in England and Wales with pines becoming more predominant in the north of Scotland, and the Romans would have had only a small impact on them.
+Forests then were mainly broadleaved in England and Wales with pines becoming more predominant in the north of Scotland, and the Romans would have had only a small impact on them.

 By this time, however, the native population of Britain would have been about 5 million.
 Tree cover was rapidly diminishing due, mainly, to the use of wood for fuel and building and the clearance of forests by farmers rearing livestock or planting crops.
 As little as 25 or 30 per cent of the land may have been covered in trees and people were already turning to stone as a building material.